-In this work, we utilize a BERT-based NLP model to accelerate the design process of evidence gap maps.
+In this work, we utilize a BERT-based NLP model to accelerate the design process of EGMs.
 We utilize the NLP tool in the workflow of a real human-AI team with members of 3ie.
-We supported the development of three deployed EGMs in the topics of Agriculture, Nutrition, and Resilience.
+We support the development of three deployed EGMs in the topics of Agriculture, Nutrition, and Resilience.

-We analyze how different ML methods and data training sizes affect the human-AI team performance, focusing on the tradeoffs between model accuracy and human effort.
-We compare our fine-tuned BERT model against the industry standard SVM-based NLP tools.
-Further, we explore the effect of active learning with various query strategies on model accuracy and human effort.
+We analyze how different ML methods and data training sizes affect the human-AI team performance, focusing on the trade-offs between model accuracy and human effort.
+We compare our fine-tuned BERT model against the industry standard NLP tools.
+Further, we explore the effect of AL with various query strategies on model accuracy and human effort.